oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 EOF
 ```

-Create namespace and service account for the operator
+Create a namespace and service account for the operator.

 ```bash
 $ kubectl create namespace sample-weblogic-operator-ns